chouhlaoui/Dictionnaire-par-Arbre-binaire/Explication.md

-# Dictionnaire-par-Arbre-binaire
-Création d'une arbre binaire qui va representer un dictionnaire avec lequel on va assurer la correction orthographique.

-Manipulation du dictionnaire :
-- Tester si les mots appartiennet
-- Ajouter les mots

-Structure de l'arbre :
-- Racine contenant une lettre c et un entier x
+# Dictionary Using a Binary Tree
+Creation of a binary tree which will represent a dictionary with which we will ensure spelling correction.

+## Usage

+With this Dictionary you can:

+-  Creating an empty dictionary
+-  Adding words to the existing dictionary:
+    -  Adding with a text file
+    -  Manual addition from the command line
-- Noeud peut contenir :
+-  Displaying the contents of the dictionary :
+    -  With the occurrences of each word
+    -  Without the occurrences of each word
+-  Display of the dictionary content as a graphical tree :
+    -  In another window with SDL
+    -  In the command line
+-  Test the existence of a word in the dictionary

+-  Statistics: total number of words, number of different words, longest word, shortest word, average word length ...

+-  Deletion of all dictionary entries

+Structure of the tree :

+A node can contain :
-    - \0 : qui indique la fin d'un mot et x = 0
+-   \0 : which indicates the end of a word and x = number of occurrences of the word
-    - Une lettre c et un entier x
+-   A letter c and x = 0

- x indique le nombre d'occurences du mot en question

- Passage dans l'arbre :
+Passage through the tree :

- - Passage vers la GAUCHE : Lecture de la lettre suivante
- - Passage vers la DROITE : Lecture d'une nouvelle lettre de meme niveau
+-   Passage to the LEFT: Read the next letter in the word
+-   Passage to the RIGHT: Reading of a new letter of the same level

  Exemple :

  ![image](https://user-images.githubusercontent.com/61617827/198856046-a8871747-56f4-41fc-89cf-722c822505f1.png)

- Interpretation de l'arbre :
+ Interpretation of the tree :

-- Allant vers la GAUCHE :
+- Going to the LEFT :
-    - Les mots Commençant par A suivi par B
+    - Words beginning with A followed by B
-         - Allant vers la GAUCHE :
+         - Moving to the LEFT :
-                  - ABD est un mot possible
+                  - ABD is a possible word
-         - Allant vers la DROITE :
+         - Going RIGHT: AE is a possible word:
-                  - AE est un mot possible
+                  - AE is a possible word

-- Allant vers la DROITE :
+- Moving to the RIGHT :
-    - C : les mots commençant par C
+    - C: words beginning with C
-         - Allant vers la GAUCHE :
+         - Moving to the LEFT :
-                  - CF est un mot possible
+                  - CF is a possible word
-         - Allant vers la DROITE :
-                  - G : Les mots commençant par G
+         - Going RIGHT: G: words beginning with G
+                  - G: Words beginning with G